dart-lang/language/doc/life_of_a_language_feature.md

 they need to enable it, rather than, say, a confusing set of parse errors.

 #### To enable the feature in a language test

 ```dart
 // SharedOptions=--enable-experiment=$FEATURE
 ```

 Include this comment near the top of the test (before the first directive), where `$FEATURE` is replaced with the feature name.

 #### To disable the feature in a language test

 ```dart
 // @dart=$VERSION
 ```

 Include this comment near the top of the test (before the first directive), where `$VERSION` is the current stable release of Dart (and therefore is the largest version that is guaranteed _not_ to contain the feature).

 ### Google3 testing

-New features should be tested in Google's internal code base before they are switched on.
+A new feature should be tested in Google's internal codebase before its experiment flag is permanentantly switched on.
 Details of how to do this will be described in a separate (Google internal) document.

 ### Implementation work

-This is the bulk of creating a new language feature and this stage will take the most time.
+This is the bulk of creating a new language feature and this stage takes the most time.

 Here are some tips for the implementation stage: